 Vacation, Reduced Course Loads, Regaining F1 Status

-• You are eligible to take a quarter off IF you have enrolled full time for at least 3 consecutive quarters or 8-9 consecutive months.
+• Eligibility: You are eligible to take a quarter off IF you have enrolled full time for at least 3 consecutive quarters or 8-9 consecutive months.

-• Submit the Vacation Request in the International Student Portal;
+• Submit the Vacation Request in the International Student Portal.

 • Once you get approved, you will receive a confirmation email from the IE Office.